Ho Chi Minh Trail by Gravel Bike

 Day 3: Ngoc Lac

-Our today’s route takes you away from the river and through a range of mountains that stretch from Mai Chau to Cuc Phuong National Park and the ancient capital of Hoa Lu.
 As you cycle, the scenery progressively gets more beautiful with limestone cliffs and lush vegetation in a backdrop.
 The route is challenging with several hills to ascend, but a vehicle is always nearby for you to take a rest in.
-Arrive in the town of Ngoc Lac late this afternoon for your overnight stay.

 Day 4: Vinh

-Pedal along the newly built Ho Chi Minh highway for today’s journey.
+We pedal along the newly built Ho Chi Minh highway for today’s journey.
 The tarmac makes for smooth, fast riding and there are very few cars or vehicles on the road.
 A parallel dirt and gravel highway runs alongside which is a challenging option for those who wish!
-Along the way, visit Ly Thai To Pagoda which was built in honor of the first king of the Ly dynasty, and Kim Lien village, the birthplace of Ho Chi Minh.
-Later shuttle out of the mountains to Vinh.

 Day 5: Huong Khe